 - That the dog’s owner was negligent in controlling the animal and preventing you being bitten, and

 - That as a direct result of that negligence, you suffered real, demonstrable damages.

 Dog bite cases are more difficult in Texas than in many other states, which apply the doctrine of “strict liability” to dog attacks, making it unnecessary to demonstrate negligence or prior knowledge of the animal’s propensity to bite in order to hold the owner liable.
-For the best results, you should work with a Texas dog bite lawyer who knows the state’s law and has significant experience in proving this type of case, preferably one who is board certified as a Personal Injury Specialist by the Texas Board of Legal Specialization.
+For the best results, you should work with Texas dog bite lawyers who know the state’s law and have significant experience in proving this type of case, preferably one who is board certified as a Personal Injury Specialist by the Texas Board of Legal Specialization.